 When your needs as a parent change – you’ve taken a higher-paying (or lower-paying) job or your living circumstances have changed – modifying your child support agreement may be your only option.

-Dallas family lawyers, Julie Johnson and Robin Rubrecht Zegen, understand the intricacies of family law in Texas and what the state requires from both parents in order to protect the best interests of the child(ren).
+Dallas family lawyer Robin Zegen understands the intricacies of family law in Texas and what the state requires from both parents in order to protect the best interests of the child(ren).

 We can help you determine if you’re eligible for a modification of child support, and draft and file the petition to the court.
 Call our firm today at 214-265-7630 or complete our online case evaluation form.
 We offer flexible payment plans.

 Getting The Court to Consider Modifying Your Child Support

 Unfortunately, you and your ex-spouse can’t agree to the modification of a child support agreement without the court’s approval.
 You must file the appropriate pleadings and submit your agreement to the court for consideration.
 This is a process one of our experienced family law attorneys can help you with.

 The court will consider modifying a child support order in the following situations:

 - the circumstances of the child or a person affected by the child support order have materially or substantially changed; or

 - it has been three years since the child support order was rendered or last modified and the monthly child support award differs by either 20 percent or $100 from the amount that would be awarded in accordance with the state’s established child support guidelines.

 The state provides an online child support calculator that you can use to make a general estimate of what a current child custody order would entail.
 Keep in mind that this tool, while useful, does not apply in every scenario.